 Summer water purchase, land easements and use of the Sacramento River Intake agreements have been signed.
-On January 18 and 19th, the State held a hearing on our water rights.
-State staff has written a favorable report in support of our water right application.

 On April 15th the JPA received 5 responses to the Request for Qualifications.
 Responses are from experienced high quality firms.
-The 5 are being evaluated and will be narrowed down to 3.
-Those three will be invited to participate in the Request for Proposal phase of procurement.
+The 5 have been narrowed down to 3.
+Those three will be invited to Participate in the Request for Proposal phase of procurement.